Skip to content

 Start Date

-• September 2024, Full Time
+• September 2025, Full Time

 Summary

 Biology engages and inspires students.
 The fundamentals of Biology help you to understand contemporary issues, such as genetic modification, advances in drug therapy and climate change.
-A-level Biology is a reformed two year course culminating in three written papers at the end of the second year.
-We follow a traditional specification which allows you to explore key areas of biology in depth leading to greater understanding.
+A-level Biology is a two year course culminating in three written papers at the end of the second year.
+We follow a popular, traditional specification which allows you to explore key areas of biology in depth leading to greater understanding.

 First Year